kilon/EphDoc/introduction/introduction.pier.md

 So all you have to do is use the Ephestos sendMessage:  , passing the python command as a pharo string\.

-First I advice you to resize your pharo windows and blender window so they are side by side to see the result of your command because Ephestos is very fast\.
+First I advice you to resize your pharo window and blender window so they are side by side to see the result of your command because Ephestos is very fast\.

-So for example if you want to delete the default Cube or any object you selected do this in the workspace
+For example if you want to delete the default Cube or any object you selected do this in the workspace